ipfs/specs/http-gateways/REDIRECTS_FILE.md

 # Error Handling

-If there is an error reading or parsing the Redirects File, the errors should be swallowed and not returned to the user.
-This simplifies some edge cases in the code base.
+If the Redirects File exists but there is an error reading or parsing it, the errors MUST be returned to the user with a 500 HTTP status code.

-TODO: ensure this is really what we want and clarify